 Late Policy: Students must be on time for class.
 They are expected to be in class at the bell.
 Students that miss 25% of the class will be marked absent.
 (10 min for 40 min class, 20 min for 80 min class)

-Students who are consistently late or have poor attendance will receive contact home and possible meetings with administration, to ensure their success.
+Students who are consistently late will receive contact home and possible meetings with administration, to ensure their success.

 Digital Citizenship